MohamedIbrahimAbdulghani/MohamedIbrahimAbdulghani/README.md

-👨🏼‍🎓 Bachelor’s degree in Computer Science and Information Systems .
+👨🏼‍🎓 Bachelor’s degree in Computer Science and Information Systems . <br>
-💻 working as a backend developer <br>
+💻 working as a backend developer .<br>